WWBN/AVideo-Encoder-Network/README.md

 # YouPHPTube-Encoder-Network (YEN)
 Agregator for YouPHPTube Encoder Servers

-Ypt network is a platform designed to streamline your video encoding.
+YouPHPTube-Encoder-Network (YEN) is a platform designed to streamline your video encoding.

 This platform has been implemented so that several encoders can be monitored in real time.